 Graham Rhind has specialised for over 18 years in international address and postal code methodologies.
 He started by building the European database of Scitex SA in Brussels, and then became Research and Development Director forOTtS Groupin The Netherlands.
 He is now an independent consultant and owner of GRC Database Information, which offers a large number of services to his customers, to help them manage globalisation in the most efficient way, with the emphasis on quality.
 He has authored four books on database management, “Building and Maintaining a European Direct Marketing Database” (1994) , “Global Source Book for Address Database Management”(1998, updated twice annually) , “Practical International Data Management – A guide to working with global names and addresses” (2001) and “Better quality data from your web form – effective international name and address Internet data collection” (2009, free to download and use).He is also a regular speaker at conferences and seminars, and has developed a range of software and reference datafor optimal international address data standardisation, formatting, validation and de-duplication.

+Alastair Tempest started his career with Independent Television in London.
+He moved to Brussels in 1980 to set up the European Advertising Tripartite to lobby the European Commission and European Parliament on advertising issues.
 He joined Reader’s Digest in 1992 and headed up the European office in Brussels.
-He then moved to the DM association, which has as its mission to promote, and protect direct and interactive marketing, which he headed up until 1997.
+He then moved to FEDIM (Federation of European Direct Marketing} which had as its mission the promotion and protection direct and interactive marketing, which he headed up until 1997.
 In that year a new, larger, association, FEDMA, was set up and he became its Director General.
-He has lead up many projects for FEDMA, and has been the Chairman of the Pan-European Education and Advisory Committee since 2001.
-He writes and lectures extensively on direct marketing issues.
+He lead up many projects for FEDMA, and was the Chairman of the Pan-European Education and Advisory Committee.
+In 2008 he was elected to the UK Direct Marketing Association’s Roll of Honour.
+He was elected to the Universal Postal Union’s (UPU) Consultative Committee at the Bucharest Congress and was an active member of the UPU’s Direct Marketing Advisory Board.
+In 2011 he moved to South Africa as the President of the Institute for Interactive and Direct Marketing, and subsequently took over running the Direct Marketing Association of South Africa (DMASA) in 2012.
+He is now Director of the Ecommerce Africa Forum.
+He has been on the Global Address Advisory Board since its inception.
+He writes and lectures extensively on data-driven marketing issues.